xd009642/xd009642.github.io/_posts/XXXX_Making_nifty_cli_tools_with_trustfall.markdown

 }
 ```

-Here I have to convert my `jiff::Timestamp` to a string and then wrap it in a `FieldValue`,
+Here I have to convert my `jiff::Timestamp` to a string and then use the `Into` to turn it into
-for types with no conversion this is a bit simpler.
-But generally speaking this is reasonably
+a `FieldValue`, for types with no conversion this is a bit simpler.
+But generally speaking this
-straightforward.
-Get the active vertex (of which we only have one potential type), extract the
+is reasonably straightforward.
+Get the active vertex (of which we only have one potential type),
-property and return it.
+extract the property and return it.

 ## Writing Your Edges.rs